MITLibraries/backrest/README.md

 A _GET_ to a specific rule resource will return its template and any other related information.
 A _POST_ to the base endpoint will install a new caching rule (template).
 A _DELETE_ of a given sub-resource will remove a rule template, and a _PUT_ to a given rule will clear (invalidate) the cache objects in the given group.
+A _PUT_ to the base endpoint invalidates the entire cache.

 The representation of the rule resource (for the GET/POST) is a simple JSON object: